edubezerra/LatexFormulaEvaluator/README.md

 # LatexFormulaEvaluator

-A parser and evaluator for simple mathematical formulas written in Latex.
+Here you can find information about LatexFormulaEvaluator, a parser and evaluator for simple mathematical formulas written in Latex.
+This project is released under the GNU General Public License (http://www.fsf.org/licenses/gpl.html) of the Free Software Foundation (http://www.fsf.org/).

-In order do work with this Eclipse project, it is necessary to install the JavaCC plugin for Eclipse, available at http://eclipse-javacc.sourceforge.net/.
+In order to work with this Eclipse project, it is necessary to install the JavaCC plugin for Eclipse, available at http://eclipse-javacc.sourceforge.net/.